designerexpert/knowledge-base-chatbot/README.md

 # Knowledge Base Chatbot Using Ollama Models

+This version is based off: https://github.com/Jaxnode-UG/jaxnodelangchain utilizing many of the example methods to interface with Ollama using Langchain, but expanding on it by setting up a Node JS Express API and a Vite React Front end interface to interact with the models and documents easier.

+**Note:** _The processing of very large documents is currently a time consuming step, uploading a plain text document with 60k lines took roughly 23 minutes to process on a machine running an RTX 3080ti and a Ryzen 9 5900x._ It would be easier to manually add documents to the raw folder and running on the terminal `npm run batch-process-documents` or simply uploading large documents at night to leave the system running for a few hours.
+After the documents are processed the questions about the document will happen much faster, but that also depends on the Ollama model you have chosen to use.

 ## External Requirements & Dependencies

 1. Running Version of Ollama, please see: [ollama.com](https://ollama.com/)